 Conclusion

 This study highlights the significant influence of career aspirations on the academic behavior and success of undergraduate STEM students.
 It confirms a positive correlation between career aspirations and both academic behavior and academic success, indicating that students with ambitious career goals tend to exhibit proactive engagement in their studies and achieve higher academic outcomes.
 Moreover, the study underscores the mediating role of academic behavior in translating career aspirations into academic success, emphasizing the importance of proactive engagement in academic activities.
-These findings suggest actionable steps for educational institutions, policymakers, and educators to support STEM undergraduates, including fostering career exploration, providing mentorship programs, and promoting positive academic behaviors.
+These findings suggest actionable steps for educational institutions, policymakersand educators to support STEM undergraduates, including fostering career exploration, providing mentorship programs, and promoting positive academic behaviors.

 Declarations